Belarus, citing COVID-19 fears, to close land borders as brain drain bites | Politics

 Belarus, citing COVID-19 fears, to close land borders as brain drain bites

-"The new iron curtain has arrived," said Nexta Live, a Telegram channel that has become one of the main sources of news about demonstrations in Belarus.
-It is hostile to Lukashenko and helps to coordinate protests.
-Franak Viacorka, an advisor to opposition leader Sviatlana Tsikhanouskaya, posted the news on Twitter, noting that the government's official reason for the decision was COVID-19.
+It did not specify when land borders would reopen.
+"He (Lukashenko) didn't care about COVID before.
+Now repressed Belarusians cannot flee and seek asylum abroad," opposition leader Sviatlana Tsikhanouskaya posted on Twitter.

-"And the real reason is too many people want to flee the oppressive regime," one Twitter user wrote in response.
+"The regime is doing its best to turn our country into a modern Gulag - a huge prison, where fear and violence reigns," she wrote separately on Telegram.
 Belarus is facing a brain drain, with neighbouring countries from Ukraine to the Baltics wooing people and companies to relocate with fast-track immigration procedures and tax breaks.

 Prime Minister Roman Golovchenko said this month that Belarus would work to stem the exit of talent, saying authorities wanted to prevent an outflow of young people in particular.
 Lukashenko played down the dangers of COVID-19 during the first wave of the virus, asserting that nobody would die from it.